riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 ### 4.3 DSGK experiments Results

+In this experiment we tried to stress the Dominant set kernel changing the parameters of the underlying weifeiler lehman kernel, the results are stable with respect to the original results.
+In particular we tried to run the algorithm with a WLK with 1 iteration instead of 4 iterations.

 |      | method                   | PPI_score                                       | SHOCK_score                                     |
 | ---: | :----------------------- | :---------------------------------------------- | :---------------------------------------------- |